nithishakumar/Pattern-After-Effects-Plugin/README.md

 # Building the plugin on Windows

-1. Follow this tutorial to set up Adobe After Effects Plugin SDK files on Visual Studio: https://www.youtube.com/watch?v=gilpHirsXQA
+1. Follow this tutorial to set up the After Effects SDK files on Visual Studio: https://www.youtube.com/watch?v=gilpHirsXQA

    Make sure to rename everything to "Pattern".
-In PatterPiPL.r, change category to "Motion Graphics Plugins".
+In PatterPiPL.r, change the category to "Motion Graphics Plugins" before compiling.
 2. Follow this tutorial to link your project to the cairo graphics library: https://www.youtube.com/watch?v=oAVWwBA2K0U

    Everything you need is in the cairo folder of this repository.